singhprashant17/AdvanceViewHandlerDemo/README.md

-# AdvanceViewSwitcherDemo
+# AdvanceViewSwitcher

-An example implemention of AdvanceViewSwitcher.
+An example implementation of AdvanceViewSwitcher.

-This library allows adding different views, identified by their unigus tags, and easy management between switching them.
+This library allows adding different views, identified by their unique tags, and easy management between switching them.
 There is <b>NO LIMIT</b> in number of views that can be added/handled.

 <br />